Ten Facts About Ice Cream You Didn't Know Before

 Feeling overwhelmed by the different types of frozen treats?
 Don't worry; we've got you covered!
 Each one is uniquely delicious.

-- Frozen Yogurt: Often touted as a healthier alternative to ice cream due to its lower fat content and tart taste.
-Popular for its fruit variations and fun toppings.
+• Frozen Yogurt: Often touted as a healthier alternative to ice cream due to its lower fat content and tart taste.
+Popular for its frozen yogurt supplies.

 Now that you're armed with this frosty knowledge, go forth and enjoy your favorite frozen dessert while impressing your friends and family!